Modified Newtonian dynamics: Interpolating function

+Data from spiral and elliptical galaxies favour the simple interpolation function, whereas data from lunar laser ranging and radio tracking data of the Cassini spacecraft towards Saturn require interpolation functions that converge to Newtonian gravity faster.

-Complete MOND hypotheses
+Complete MOND theories

 Milgrom's law requires incorporation into a complete hypothesis if it is to satisfy conservation laws and provide a unique solution for the time evolution of any physical system.
-Each of the theories described here reduce to Milgrom's law in situations of high symmetry (and thus enjoy the successes described above), but produce different behavior in detail.
+Each of the theories described here reduce to Milgrom's law in situations of high symmetry, but produce different behavior in detail.